clders/.github/profile/README.md

 The Maranatha High School Computer Club is a club that meets every week to discuss and learn about computer science and technology.
 We have a variety of activities, including Congressional App Challenge, USACO, and more.
 We also have a Discord server where we can communicate and collaborate with each other.
 If you are interested in joining, please contact us at [Contact Us](#contact-us).

+## Current Team

+For more detailed information about our team members, please refer to our [team page](TEAM.md).

 ## Activities

 - **Congressional App Challenge**